 - Vanilla Extract — In the past, I have used vanilla extract in my chokecherry recipes.
 This is mainly because I'm not a big fan of almond extract, which seems to be recommended in many recipes.
 Feel free to add vanilla extract, almond extract, or leave them out, like I did.

-Wash six half-pint canning jars, then place jars in a water bath canner.
+Step 1: Wash jars, then place jars in a water bath canner.
 Boil for 10 minutes.
 Keep the jars in the hot water until needed.
 The lids and bands can be added a few minutes before you need them.

 Pro Tip: To make chokecherry jam, add some of the pulp to the juice so that you end up with a more jam-like texture.

-Clean the saucepan and return it to the stove.
+Step 4: Clean the saucepan and return it to the stove.
 Pour strained juice back into the pot.
 Turn the heat to medium.
 Whisk in RealFruit Classic Pectin until dissolved.
-Add lemon juice, and butter, if using.
-Bring the mixture to a full rolling boil, over high heat, whisking constantly.
+Add lemon juice, and butter (if using).
+Bring the mixture to a full rolling boil, over high heat, whisking constantly for 2 minutes.

 Add jars to the canner filled with water and make sure the water level is at least a few inches over the jars.
-Process the filled jars in boiling water, for a minimum of 10 minutes, adding 5 additional minutes for every 1000'-3000' above sea level.
+Process the filled jars in boiling water based on the times in the chart below:

-Pro Tip: Test the seals to make sure that the jars have sealed properly then store in the pantry for up to a year.
-If a jar has not been sealed you can either try to seal it again or store in the refrigerator to be consumed first.
+Pro Tip: Remove jars from the canner and place on the counter to seal.
+Make sure that the jars have sealed properly, then store in the pantry for up to a year.
+If a jar has not been sealed you can either process it again or store it in the refrigerator to be consumed first.

 Chokecherries should be picked in late summer.
 According to nrcs.usda.gov, they are found in all but eight states here in the U.S.